doinglab/FoodLensSDK-V3/Android/README.md

 2. Call predict method.
    Parameters are Jpeg image and RecognitionResultHandler.
    Jpeg image delievers camera shot or original gallery image.</br>
-※ The recognition rate may be lowered when the image is small.
+※ The recognition quality may be lowered when the image is small.
 #### Code Example
 ```java
 //Create FoodLens Service